-Guides and Tools to Help You Conduct an SRA
+Guides and Tools to Help You Conduct a Security Risk Analysis

 While no tool can replace a thorough and accurate SRA, there are plenty to assist you during the process.
 The ONC recently released an updated version of its SRA Tool that you can download to help identify areas that may need improvement.
 They also have video tutorials like the one below and interactive games to test your knowledge of both privacy and security requirements.